TBeijen/tbnl-hugo/content/post/2023-03-02-kubernetes-community-days-2023-ams.md

 Three stakeholders:

-* The project / community
+* The project/community
 * The individual contributor
 * The company

-Employees contribute as an individual on company's behalf.
+Employees contribute as an individual on the company's behalf.

 Community comes before an individual's or company's needs. _Strategy should take that into account!_

-Open Source contributing works best with long-term strategic approach.
+Open Source contribution works best with a long-term strategic approach.

-Take-aways:
+Takeaways:

 * Building trust takes time
-* Align with business goals to highlight importance and impact
+* Align with business goals to highlight the importance and impact
-* Focus on strategic projects with biggest impact
+* Focus on strategic projects with the biggest impact
 * Guidelines and processes should make it _easy_ to contribute.
 Encourage!
 * Measure success
 * Upstream your patches
 * Build relationships
 * Leadership: Encourage people to move into leadership positions within their communities
-* Discuss changes first within community and break into smaller contributions
+* Discuss changes first within the community and break into smaller contributions

 ### "Cloud to on-prem and back again" by Gijs van der Voort (Picnic)

-Description of journey of PicNic to move to on-premise using [VMWare Tanzu](https://tanzu.vmware.com/tanzu) and back to AWS.
+Description of the journey of PicNic to move to on-premise using [VMWare Tanzu](https://tanzu.vmware.com/tanzu) and back to AWS.

-Running everything in two datacenter rooms proved to be complex.
+Running everything in two data center rooms proved to be complex.
 K8S does not abstract away the underlying hardware and the physical reality of having to deal with power outages.

 Moved back to AWS EKS, also allowing improvements such as Graviton.

-Three types of application:
+Three types of applications:

 * Stateless: Containers.
 HA.
 Applications
 * Stateful HA: VM-based.
 Postgres, RabbitMQ, Consul